-- Section 37.-(1) In determining the profits and losses on the assets and possessions referred to in section 34, para.
-2, second sentence, no deduction is allowed as a result of the sales price not being paid in cash. - (2) This also applies to the taxable gains and losses referred to in section 16(2)-(4). - (3) This also applies to the taxable gains referred to in section 17 and section 18. - Section 38.-(1) Securities covered by section16(1) and (2) and possessions acquired by the taxpayer for speculative or trading purposes, cf. section 34, para.
+- 9) Taxable income in connection with insurance business, banking or mortgage credit institution or other financial activities. - (6) In calculating CFC income, losses related to the CFC income are deductible in the subsidiary's CFC income under the rules in section 30. - (7) Credit for paid foreign taxes is granted under section 69. - Section 37.-(1) In determining the profits and losses on the assets and possessions referred to in section 34, para.
+2, second sentence, no deduction is allowed as a result of the sales price not being paid in cash. - (2) This also applies to the taxable gains and losses referred to in section 16(2)-(4). - (3) This also applies to the taxable gains referred to in section 17 and section 18. - Section 38.-(1) Securities covered by section 16(1) and (2) and possessions acquired by the taxpayer for speculative or trading purposes, cf. section 34, para.
 2, are deemed as disposed of at the latest at termination of tax liability under section 1 or section 2(1). - (2) Financial contracts subject to section 17(1) are deemed to be disposed of at the latest at termination of tax liability under section 1(1), paras.
 1 and 2. - (3) Claims subject to section 18(1) are deemed to be disposed of at the latest at termination of tax liability under section 1(1), paras.
 1 and 2. - (4) The market value at termination of tax liability is the deemed selling price of the financial assets referred to in subsection (1)-(3). - (5) The market value at commencement of tax liability is the deemed acquisition cost of the financial assets referred to in subsections (1)-(3).